-Manufacturers have traditionally relied on power press machines to stamp out many of their parts in large numbers at high rates but that may be changing as the economics of production change.
+anufacturers have traditionally relied on power press machines to stamp out many of their parts in large numbers at high rates, but that may be changing as the economics of production change.

-Manufacturers routinely set up complex tooling, such as timed cams and benders, to perform sophisticated work on progressive power press operations, expecting the cost would amortize over the life of the product.
+Not long ago, manufacturers would routinely set up complex tooling-such as timed cams and benders-to perform sophisticated work on progressive power press operations, expecting the cost would amortize over the life of the product.
+Today, however, the trend toward greater customization, shorter product life cycles, smaller lot sizes, and higher material prices has thrown such expectations out the window.

-In a world where the lomega Zip Drive was a hit one day and gone the next, manufacturers might not accept a typical power press tooling price of \$20,000 and up as simply the cost of doing business.
-In a time of six-sigma quality and just-in-time delivery, they may not want a lead time of six months for involved work or laborious hand adjustment after production to get specifications right.
+In a world where the Iomega Zip Drive was a hit one day and gone the next, manufacturers can no longer accept a typical power press tooling price of \$20,000 and up as simply the cost of doing business.
+In a time of Six-Sigma quality and Just-in-Time delivery, they can no longer tolerate tooling lead times of six months for involved work, or laborious hand adjustment after production to get specifications right.